corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/upgrading/_index.md

 # Upgrading an Application Network

 After an administrator [upgrades a Corda cluster from 5.0 to 5.1]({{< relref "../../deploying-operating/deployment/upgrading/_index.md" >}}), you should upgrade the member {{< tooltip >}}CPIs{{< /tooltip >}} of your application network.
-The `MemberInfo` platform version is set at member registration time when the virtual node is first created and registered.
-It cannot be set via a platform upgrade alone.

-Upgrading members has the following benefits:
+The `MemberInfo` platform version is set at member registration time and so upgrading members ensures that their platform version reflects the current version.
+Upgrading members enables the correct implementation of the following:

 * The MGM can make decisions about members based on their platform version.
 For example, excluding them from the network if they do not upgrade.
 * Platform gating logic may be based on platform version.